mitchelldmiller/quick-mail-wp-plugin/readme.txt

 = Who can send mail? =

 * Users must be able to [publish a post](http://codex.wordpress.org/Roles_and_Capabilities#publish_posts) to send an email.
+Minimum permission can be changed with a filter.

 * User profile must include first name, last name, email address.

+= Selecting Recipients =

+* Options to send mail to any user, or limit to users with first and last names on their profile.

+* Users need permission to [list users](http://codex.wordpress.org/Roles_and_Capabilities#list_users), to view user list or change options.
+Minimum permission can be changed with an option or filter.

 = Limitations =

-* HTML and multiple line breaks are removed from message by [sanitize_text_field](http://codex.wordpress.org/Function_Reference/sanitize_text_field).

-* Email addresses cannot be selected or saved.
-Message and sender are saved for reuse until window is closed.

-* See [How to Send Email from WordPress Admin](http://wheredidmybraingo.com/how-to-send-email-from-wordpress-admin/) for more info.
+* One recipient and one attachment per email.

+* Up to 5 manually entered recipients are saved in HTML Storage.

 == Screenshots ==

-1. Data entry form
+1. Selecting users on Quick Mail data entry form

-2. **Quick Mail** on Tools
+2. Selecting recent email addresses

 == Changelog ==

+= 1.2.0 =
+* Send HTML mail.
+* Message text is not filtered.
+* Manually entered email addresses are saved.
+* Improved install / uninstall.
+* Default options are "show admin" and "show all users."
+Works on sites with one user.
+* Moved plugin functions into a class.
+* Tested with WordPress 4.2.2

+= 1.1.1 =
+* temp upload dir: use [sys_get_temp_dir](http://php.net/manual/en/function.sys-get-temp-dir.php) if [upload_tmp_dir](http://php.net/manual/en/ini.core.php#ini.upload-tmp-dir) is undefined.
+* uninstall deletes plugin options.
+* tested with WordPress 4.1.2

+= 1.1.0 =
+* Send email to site users, without typing address.
+* Limit access to user list and administrator profile.
+* Verify recipient domain on manual entry.
+* Removed form background.

+= 1.0.2 =
+* Minimum role can changed by adding a filter.
+Props: [@lumpysimon](https://github.com/lumpysimon/)
+* Fixed typos.

-= 1.0.0 =
+= 1.0.1 =
-* First version on GitHub
+* First version on WordPress Plugin Repository

-= 1.0.1
-* Updated Readme and minor edit

 == Upgrade Notice ==

+= 1.2.0 =
+* Upgrade recommended.
+* Send HTML mail.
+* Saves five manually entered email addresses.
+* Improved install / uninstall.

+= 1.1.1 =
+* Upgrade if you were unable to upload attachments.

+= 1.1.0 =
+* Upgrade recommended.
+* Sends mail to users without typing addresses.
+* Validates email domain on manually entered email address.

-= 1.0.1 =
+= 1.0.2 =
-* Updated Readme and minor edit
+* Upgrade if you want to add a filter to change the minimum role.

 == License ==

 This plugin is free for personal or commercial use.
-If you like it, you can thank me and support future development with a [small donation](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=4AAGBFXRAPFJY "Donate with PayPal").
+You can thank me and support future development with a [small donation](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=4AAGBFXRAPFJY "Donate with PayPal").
 Thank you :)

 == Translators and Programmers ==

 * A .pot file is included for translators.
 See [WordPress Translation Tools](https://make.wordpress.org/polyglots/handbook/tools/) for more info.

-* Spanish translation included
+* Includes Spanish translation.